 "sufficient cause" is an expression which has been used in large number of statutes.
 The meaning of the word "sufficient" is "adequate" or "enough", in as much as may be necessary to answer the purpose intended.
 Therefore the word "sufficient" embraces no more than that which provides a platitude which when the act done suffices to accomplish the purpose intended in the facts and circumstances existing in a case and duly examined from the view point of a reasonable standard of a curious man.
-In this context, "sufficient," cause" means that party had not acted in a negligent manner or there was want of bona fide on its part in view of the facts and circumstances of a case or the party cannot be alleged to have been "not acting diligently" or "remaining inactive."
+In this context, "sufficient cause" means that party had not acted in a negligent manner or there was want of bona fide on its part in view of the facts and circumstances of a case or the party cannot be alleged to have been "not acting diligently" or "remaining inactive."
 However, the facts and circumstances of each case must afford sufficient ground to enable the court concerned to exercise discretion for the reason that whenever the court exercises discretion, it has to be exercised judiciously."

 On the facts before us, and in our assessment, Counsel's account of what caused his non-attendance is not convincing.
 It leaves doubt in our minds as to whether Counsel acted diligently and not negligently by departing for court at the last minute, by leaving matters to chance.
 There are unexplained gaps in counsel's account such as the irreconcilable account that Counsel's phone was off yet at the same time made calls therefrom.
 This, in the least, coupled with the appellant's generally indolent conduct of the appeal cannot amount to a sufficient cause.
 The history of this matter clearly points to the fact that the other parties to the case have been prejudiced by appellant's unreasonable delay or failure to prosecute the appeal timely whilst the order staying execution of the judgment below ties the appellant's limbs.

-The provisions of the CPR Rule 52.30 in England relate to the procedure on reopening of appeals and, strictly speaking, are not relevant to the disposal of the application before us.
-So are the provisions of section 7 of the Supreme Court of Appeal Act as well as those of Order III rule 19 of the Supreme Court of Appeal Rules.
-Our focus is therefore on Order III rule 21 of the Supreme Court of Appeal Rules.
+As earlier on stated the application to re-enter the appeal was brought in reliance on Order III rule 21 (2) and Order III rule 19 of the Supreme Court of Appeal Rules as read with CPR Rule 52.30 in England and section 7 of the Supreme Court of Appeal Act.